Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 References:

-Making a resume is an overwhelming task, particularly when you have no or none of work experience.
-It’s crucial to remember that everybody has to start somewhere and there are ways to maximise your strengths and achievements even if you’ve never been in a formal position before.
+A resume can be difficult, particularly when you have no or no work experience.
+But it’s essential to remember that everybody has to begin somewhere.
+There are methods to get the most out of your strengths and achievements even if you’ve not held a formal job in the past.

-When writing a resume with no experience, it is vital to focus on transferable abilities.
-These are the skills you’ve acquired through your involvement in like internships, volunteering and other extracurricular activities which can be utilised to land an employment opportunity in your preferred area of expertise.
-For instance, if you were a part of a student organisation You may have had experiences in leadership, teamwork or event planning.
-Be sure to highlight the skills you have acquired and any achievements you’ve made in these areas.
+When you write a resume with no experience, it’s crucial to concentrate on transferable skills.
+These are skills that you have acquired through activities like volunteering, internships or other extracurricular activities that could be put to use in a job in your desired sector.
+For instance, if were a part of an organisation that was a student You may have had experiences in leadership, teamwork or event management.
+Make sure you highlight these abilities and the achievements you’ve made with these skills.

 Qualifications Summary: